ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 | `{tool_parameters}` | Unique key-value pairs that represent the parameters to use to create the tool integration.
 For more information about the supported parameters for each tool integration, see [Tool integrations](#integrations). |
 | `{tool_type_id}` | The unique, short name that represents the type of the tool integration.
 For a list of supported values, see [Tool integrations](#tool_integrations). |
 | `{toolchain_id}` | The toolchain in which to create the tool integration. |
-{: caption="Table 1.
-Variables for provisioning the tool integration with the API" caption-side="top"}
+{: caption="Variables for provisioning the tool integration with the API" caption-side="top"}

 ## Adding a tool integration with Terraform
 {: #create_integration_terraform}